LeBron James Rookie Cards

 Something else to keep in mind.
 As far as parallels are concerned I did include the 1of1 parallels.
 However, I did not include printing plate parallels because they don’t qualify in my opinion.

 I’ve created a spreadsheet with all 138 cards alphabetically listed.
-If you would like a copy simply ask for one by subscribing to this website and reaching out to me via the CONTACT page inside the menu bar.
-I will then send you a .pdf file with all RCs and parallels listed.
-Subscribe box is at the bottom of the page!
+If you would like a copy simply ask for one by reaching out to me via the CONTACT page inside the menu bar or on one of the social media links below.
+I will then send you a .pdf file or a spreadsheet with all RCs and parallels listed.

 Without further delay, let’s look at some RCs!